TNT226/TNT-JEFFERSON-2025/📸 Videos/README.md

 - https://youtu.be/xLu6_tLh33c?si=TgCPNXHQxp1kua-9

-## Final robot's direction:
+## Third prototype's direction:
-- Here we demostrate the ability to turn from one side to another (and the mechanism to do so) of our robot:
+- Here we demostrate the ability to turn from one side to another (and the mechanism to do so) of our third prototype:

 - https://youtu.be/LIwiXsxAzfs?si=ffl3m8pvXG6mpt3J

-## Final robot on the ground:
+## Third prototype on the ground:
-- Here we demostrate Terreneitor's speed and fast velocity on the ground.
+- Here we demostrate Terreneitor's (third prototype) speed and fast velocity on the ground.

 - https://youtu.be/L0IB8tpKi-c?feature=shared

-## Final robot's direction mechanism and ultrasonic sensors
+## Third prototype's direction mechanism and ultrasonic sensors
-- Here we demostrate how the servomotor and the ultrasonic sensors in our robot work in unison
+- Here we demostrate how the servomotor and the ultrasonic sensors in our third prototy work in unison

 - https://youtube.com/shorts/-ydbWwwqAOM?si=ZDhiF-gVkNM1LRam

-## Final robot on the track
+## Third prototype on the track
-- Here we show the final robot on the track
+- Here we show the third prototype on the track

 - https://youtu.be/CYdOAYD9zVA?si=WlyTS36bONAyFMDh